TBD. Contact Program Director for more information.

 This seminar is aimed at undergraduate and graduate UW students.
 While no specific majors or prior experience are required, an ideal student for this program would be one who is interested in health-related issues with potential global impact, and in indigenous cultures.
 This program offers a unique opportunity to students intending to become medical doctors, epidemiologists, nurses, psychologists, psychiatrists, public health officials, social workers, anthropologists, etc. However, students pursuing other disciplines are also considered if they show genuine interest in what this seminar offers in Chile.

 No specific course work prior to the seminar is required.
 Acceptance will be based on a written application and interview.
 The selected group is expected to be as diverse and balanced as possible regarding gender, ethnicity, and academic interests.
 In addition, students are expected to show genuine interest in an abroad experience, be enthusiastic, capable of interacting with other students and of forming a cohesive and unified group.
 Classes will be taught either directly in English, or translated from Spanish into English.
-Spanish language proficiency is not required, however, an introductory Spanish course is highly recommended.
+Spanish language proficiency is not required; however, an introductory Spanish course is highly recommended.

-Grading will be based primarily on:
+Assessment: Grading will be based primarily on:

 The learning goals and objectives include: